Best laptop bags: Editor's choice for commuting, traveling, and charging your devices

 This backpack’s unique turtle-shell design also helps redistribute the weight so that your shoulders don’t feel worn out throughout the day.
 The shoulder straps are padded and curve inwards, which is very helpful, too.
 Furthermore, the Cobra Squeeze uses a water-repellant fabric in case of a rainy day, and the company has instituted a serial number tracking system to help recover lost Booq bags, making one a worthwhile investment.

-Best messenger bag: The Messenger by Pad and Quill
+Runner up: The Messenger by Pad and Quill

 This wax canvas and leather messenger bag by Pad & Quill (MSRP $395, available on Amazon) is made from high-quality materials, promising to be the only laptop bag you need and one that could last you a lifetime.
 Pad & Quill uses bridle leather so that it looks smooth and ages well.
 The bag is bound together by “parachute-grade” nylon stitching, so it’s good to know you can use it to hold on to dear life if you ever fall off a building.
 It comes in three color variations: Whiskey Brown and Charcoal Grey, Chocolate Brown and Charcoal Grey, and Chocolate Brown and Olive Green.

 Getting this brand-new messenger bag, you can feel just how sturdy it is.
-In fact, it will take a few weeks for you to get a more relaxed, "lived-in" fit from the tough leather.
-Which speaks to the high-quality of the materials that won't disintegrate overnight.
-The laptop compartment can fit a 15-inch computer, and there's an easy-access front pocket for storing your smartphone.
-Inside the main compartment, there is a pocket that's sized perfectly for a Moleskin notebook, which only complements the look that this bag is going for: Just rugged enough for the office.
+In fact, it will take a few weeks for you to get a more relaxed, “lived-in” fit from the tough leather, which speaks to the high-quality of the materials that they won’t disintegrate overnight.
+The laptop compartment can fit a 15-inch computer, and there’s an easy-access front pocket for storing your smartphone.
+Inside the main compartment, there is a pocket that’s sized perfectly for a Moleskin notebook, which only complements the look that this bag is going for: Just rugged enough for the office.
 Design-wise, the only thing about this bag that may throw some people off is the bright orange interior lining.
-Pad & Quill claims it's to help you find your stuff, but it could be a jarring if you're not used to bold color patterns.
+Pad & Quill claims it’s to help you find your stuff, but it could be a jarring if you’re not used to bold color patterns.

 Best charging backpack: North Face Resistor/Inductor